At work, you may want to:

 - Review the safety of your childcare arrangements, whether it is on-site childcare at the company or off-site elsewhere.
 If you have a restraining order, it can usually be extended to the childcare center.

 Remember, you cannot stop your partner’s abuse; but you can find help and support for yourself.
-No one deserves to be abused.
+Abuse is always a choice that a perpetrator makes to harm.

 Workplace Safety Plan courtesy of the Futures Without Violence.